pachyderm/pachyderm/doc/docs/1.13.x/reference/clients.md

 `pachctl` is the command-line tool you use to interact with a Pachyderm cluster in your terminal.
-However,  external applications might need to interact with Pachyderm directly through an interface.
+However,  external applications might need to interact with Pachyderm directly through our APIs.

-In this case, Pachyderm offers language-specific APIs in Go, and Python.
+In this case, Pachyderm offers language specific SDKs in Go, Python, and JS.

 ## Go Client